CDTDigital/ADPQ/README.md

 The team organized its work using a Trello  board.
 We also set up a Slack Channel to facilitate quick communication among team members, as well as Google Hangouts to facilitate screen sharing and videoconferencing.
 We leveraged Google Drive as a collaborative document repository, and GitHub as a version control repository.

-The prototype is located here http://orderit.agile6.com.
+The prototype is located at [http://orderit.agile6.com](http://orderit.agile6.com)

 Assumptions: